 These requests will be collated on a monthly basis and are processed as per the oversubscription criteria, in the event that the number of applications received exceeds the number of available places.
 However it should be noted that preference will be given to those parents who are seeking a place during the current term as opposed to the new academic year.

+Some reasons why we may refuse admission

 The School Admission Code of Practice (July 2013) gives parents the right to express a preference for their child to be admitted to any school maintained from public funds.
 However, there are reasons why that preference may have to be refused, as the Local Authority also has to have regard to: